freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 If you are on a different OS, and/or are still running into issues, reach out to [contributors community on our public forum](https://www.freeCodeCamp.org/c/contributors) or the [contributor's chat room](https://gitter.im/freeCodeCamp/Contributors).

-Please avoid creating GitHub issues for pre-requisite issues.
-They are out of the scope of this project.
+Please avoid creating GitHub issues for pre-requisite software and use the forum and chat room instead.

 ### Installing dependencies